 - Authorizing certification programs run by Ion bodies

 - Standards that are nationally recognized for organic farming and processing

 - Certification policies of natural products as directed by the Department of Commerce.

 Obtaining NPOP certification means that you can sell your organic products under NPOP supervision, and you can enjoy all the benefits associated with it.
-Also, the sale of certified organic products ensures that consumers are buying and using authentic organic and healthy food products.
+Also, the sale of certified organic products ensures that consumers buy and use authentic organic and healthy food products.
 The main objectives of NPOP are as follows;

-- Under this program, recognizing certification programs of Certification Bodies that are seeking recognition
+- Under this program, certification programs of Certification Bodies that are seeking recognition

 - Certification of organic products after certification with NPOP